siemdejong/mscthesis/README.md

           - [ ] ...
     - [ ] Discussion
         - [ ] Limitations
+          - [ ] not trained on molecular code
         - [ ] Interpretation (dev/val data performance + overall interpretation considering objectives/limitations/similar study results/other evidence)
         - [ ] Implications
             - [ ] potential use (also in a general way)